 Normally, it’s recommended that you start by introducing a small amount of turmeric and then increasing it gradually to avoid any adverse reactions.
 For more guidance, speak to your veterinarian.

 Healthy diet for your dog

 Turmeric can be a good supplement for improving your dog’s health but the most important thing to ensure your pooch is as healthy as it can be is to create a healthy lifestyle for them.
 From daily training and exercises to the food they eat, everything has an impact on the wellbeing of your furry friend.

 This is why here, at Bug Bakes, we create a tailored dietary plan for every dog that switches to our premium nutritionally balanced, insect-based food.
-We help you find out exactly how much your dog should eat in just a couple of minutes and even offer a FREE sample so your pooch can have a little taste of our delicious, eco-friendly product.
+We help you find out exactly how much your dog should eat in just a couple of minutes and you can order a yummy taster pack as a start, so your pooch can have a little taste of our delicious, eco-friendly product.